loganthegoodsready/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 ### else statement N/A
-~~I'd like to figure out a differnt way to write this code if possible~~
+~~I'd like to figure out a differnt way to write this code if possible~~ **_this seems like the best way to write this code

 # Lab task 2:
 month_31 =['January','March', 'May', 'July', 'August', 'October', 'December']